- What is copyrighted?

 Starting in 2013, authors can reclaim copyrights they transferred (e.g. through an agreement with a publisher) on or after January 1, 1978.
 Authors interested in reclaiming copyright need to file a notice in advance.

-To evaluate whether you can reclaim a copyright, or to initiate the required notice to the Copyright Office to reclaim it, use a form developed by Creative Commons.
+To evaluate whether you can reclaim a copyright, use a form developed by Creative Commons.
+You may need legal support to successfully file the appropriate notice.

 Send email to: email@example.com